 - As a team exercise when implementing new project management models.

-- Is played in groups of 3 to 6 persons.
+- It is played in groups of 3 to 6 persons.

-- Can be played in a half or a full day or as part of a longer training programme.
+- It can be played in a half or a full day or as part of a longer training programme.

-- Can be facilitated by Workz or by your own employees who have been certified by Workz.
+- It can be facilitated by Workz or by your own employees who have been certified by Workz.

 - Available in English and Danish.